CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 ### 2 1 Defective media

 All types of media can cause damage, errors, or failures.
-They become a problem when the information stored on the data carriers is not stored elsewhere and can not be reconstructed quickly and easily.
+The problem arises when the information stored on the data carriers is not stored elsewhere and can not be reconstructed quickly and easily.

 ** Impermissible temperature and humidity **